ESG Definition

 ESG, short for Environmental, Social, and Governance, is a term used to describe a set of criteria that investors use to evaluate the sustainability and ethical impact of an investment in a company.

-ESG factors are non-financial metrics that are used to assess a company's performance in terms of its impact on the environment, society, and its corporate governance practices.
+ESG factors are non-financial metrics used to assess a company's performance in terms of its impact on the environment, society, and corporate governance practices.

-ESG factors are also increasingly being considered by stakeholders as they seek to make informed decisions about where to support businesses that align with their values.
+ESG factors as they seek to make informed decisions about where to support businesses that align with their values.

 ESG should be a part of your identity.
 If it doesn't, it is hard to execute your ESG.